guettli/kubebuilder/docs/book/src/faq.md

 ### What happens in this scenario?

-- Users will receive an error notification from the Kubernetes API if they attempt to create a CRD with an invalid timeField value.
+- Users will receive an error notification from the Kubernetes API if they attempt to create a resource with an invalid timeField value.
 - On the developer side, the string value needs to be parsed manually before use.

 ### Is there a better approach?